andrew henderson menu

 French non-residents pay tax only on French-sourced capital gains.
 For French non-residents, capital gains are taxed at the same progressive rates applicable to residents.

-Inheritance and Wealth Tax in France
+Wealth and Inheritance Tax in France for Non-Residents

 Non-residents pay a wealth tax only on their French-located property.
-French Wealth tax rates vary from 0.5%to 1.50%.
+French wealth tax rates vary from 0.5% to 1.50%.

 France also levies inheritance and gift taxes.
 French inheritance tax rates depend on the residence status of the deceased and the beneficiary.